 According to research by the think tank ‘IPPR’, British people love going it alone.
 They estimate that over 14% of us now work for ourselves.
 There’s clearly a huge attraction to working independently (not least being able to manage your own holidays and working times) but the realities of being a sole worker without the backing of all the functions that typically support a larger business can be tough.

 Not only does the individual need to excel professionally within their chosen specialism but they also need to be adept at marketing, sales, administration systems and processes, website management, IT, HR and finance.
 Arguably, financial literacy is one of the most critical assets as, without it, the success of the enterprise becomes at best compromised.
 Poor financial literacy is, without doubt, one of the major reasons that so many self-employed enterprises fail within the first few years.

-Although financial literacy is an essential skill, most schools do not teach it and neither do the majority of parents.
-As such, an individual may leave academia with a praiseworthy understanding of their chosen speciality and establish their own enterprise but the inability to understand and reconcile their P&L, decipher assets from liabilities and truly understand their Balance Sheet jeopardises the potential of their business.
+Although financial literacy is an essential skill, most schools don't teach it and neither do the majority of parents.
+As such, an individual may leave academia with a praiseworthy understanding of their chosen specialty and establish their own enterprise but the inability to understand and reconcile their P&L, decipher assets from liabilities, and truly understand their Balance Sheet jeopardises the potential of their business.

 Financial training is therefore one of the most important investments that self-employed individuals should make if they are to successfully drive their enterprise.
-Self-Study via internet sites is better than nothing and there are some great resources out there which will at least equip you with a basic understanding.
-Operating in the absence of a detailed knowledge and pressing ahead regardless could be something that the individual regrets later down then line when financial poor management catches up with them.
+Self-Study via internet sites is better than nothing and there are some great resources out there that will at least equip you with a basic understanding.
+Operating in the absence of detailed knowledge and pressing ahead regardless could be something that the individual regrets later down the line when financial poor management catches up with them.

 If you are yet to embark upon financial training or study, then here are some practical frameworks in the meantime: